 Believe it or not, in culinary school, this was a contested answer of" how to perfectly boil an egg".
 I'll explain some of the things to consider when your goal is perfection.

-Here are my Finds & Facts on Hard Boiled Eggs
+Here Are My Finds & Facts About Hard-Boiled Eggs

 - Always start with cold water - If you add the eggs to hot water, the exterior of the eggs will be overcooked and rubbery